springernature/vpat/nature.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Supports</td>
-<td>Payment pages have a checkout flow that include a verification step.
-There, the user must confirm that their choices are correct before they may enter their payment details.
+<td>The payment pages checkout flow includes a pre-payment verification page.
+The user must confirm that their choices are correct on the verification page before they may enter their payment details.
 At this stage they may return to a previous step to make corrections, cancel, or abandon the process.</td>
 </tr>
 </tbody>
 </table>